 Each Master Naturalist volunteer participates in at least 40 hours of initial training.
 The classes are held in a variety of locations, but many of them will be presented at Douglas-Hart Nature Center.
 Training sessions include lecture, discussion, hands-on activities, and field trips.
-Training will be every Tuesday, from 9:00 am until 4:00 pm, beginning September 11, 2018 through October 23, 2018.
-An additional orientation and introductory meeting is scheduled on August 28, 2018 at 6:00 pm
+Training will begin Fall of 2019.

 WHAT TOPICS ARE COVERED DURING TRAINING?